abigailhaddad/citations/README.md

 # LLM Citation Extractor

-A tool that makes LLM calls with different parameters and extracts news source citations from the responses.
+A tool that uses Claude, Gemini, and ChatGPT APIs with web search tools to extract website citations from responses about geopolitical conflicts.

 ## Setup